PRCSakura/Mudae-DL-Builds/README.md

 ```

 ## Type `$wa`,`27.5k/51`, `$ti`
-For Western but no IRL (close to 17.3k damage)
+For Western but no IRL (14.9k damage)

 ### Command
 ```